Investigation of heterogeneous computing platforms for real-time data analysis in the CBM experiment: Investigations on multi-core CPU

 \section{Investigations on multi-core CPU}

 An alternative to using GPU accelerator co-processors is to make use of the multi-core CPU architecture present in contemporary computers~\cite{HansenBook, QuinnBook}.
 Concurrency on CPU cores can be established using pthread, OpenMP, MPI, and OpenCL, all of which are open-source programming paradigms, where OpenCL is primarily developed for many-core or GPU architecture.
+A preliminary study using pthread and OpenMP only was presented in~\cite{AarushiPaper}, demonstrating the importance of the proper choice of compiler options.
+Here, we study in addition MPI and, in particular, OpenCL.
 We tested implementations of the event selection algorithm for all four of these programming paradigms on the two platforms S1 and S2; the GPUs of the S1 setup were idle or in open condition.
 Hardware parallelism was exploited in the simplest way by processing one event per thread (see subsection~\ref{subsec:cuda}).

 Figure~\ref{MPIOpenMP} (left) compares the throughput (number of events executed per second) on the Intel Xeon processors (2 x 6 cores) of setup S1 in dependence of the number of cores (threads) used in parallel for a sample of 20000 events.
 We find for all three pure parallel programming implementations a linear scaling with the number of threads up to 12 threads, from when on the throughput decreases again.
 This signals that from this point onwards, the context switching time starts to dominate the total process time.
 The same test was performed on the setup S2 (4 x AMD Opteron 16 cores) as shown in the right panel of Figure~\ref{MPIOpenMP}, obtaining similar results for 64 threads.
 OpenCL treats the underlying device, in this case the CPU, as a single compute unit; therefore, different timing results cannot be gathered by varying the number of cores.